thdotnet/azure-docs.pt-br/articles/jenkins/tutorial-jenkins-deploy-web-app-azure-app-service.md

    `complete/src/main/java/Hello/Application.java`

-1. No canto superior direito no GitHub, escolha **Editar este arquivo**.
+1. No canto superior direito no GitHub, selecione **Editar este arquivo**.

 1. Faça essa alteração no método `commandLineRunner()` e confirme a mudança para o branch `master` do repositório.
 A confirmação no branch `master` iniciará uma compilação no Jenkins.